atherlangga/dddtix/part1__domain_model/README.rst

 1. Please make sure you satisfy below dependencies:

-    a.
-PHP 5.4 or higher installed on the machine.
+    *   PHP 5.4 or higher installed on the machine.
-    b.
-Composer installed.
+    *   Composer installed.

 2. Run ``composer install``.